Staff

 Early in my teaching career, I taught in a kindergarten class in which we used a Reggio Emilia curriculum.
 It was my first exposure to Reggio and I felt how right it was for the children.
 It was decades before I encountered another school that embraced the Reggio philosophy and that school is The Patchwork School!
 So after my first visit I knew it felt like a good fit for me because it’s the way children learn and develop most naturally.
 I am thrilled to be here and look forward to continuing to learn and grow along with the children.

-Hydy Salazar- Toddler Teacher
+Hydy Salazar- Preschool Teacher

 Hello my name is Hydy Salazar, I am Colombian, I am 39 years old, I have a daughter!
 Karol!
 She lives in Colombia!
 I worked in Colombia as a teacher in preschool and primary school, also with children in vulnerable conditions.
 I also volunteered with the FIDES Foundation, it is for children in conditions of cognitive and voluntary disability in some rural parts of Colombia.
 I appreciate nature and its infinite beauty, in this place, I love food together with my partner, friend and husband Cristian, I like music and literature.